front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/multistore.md

 <blockquote class="warning">

 **Warning:** Front-Commerce will currently only return the root URL of the targeted shop.
-We will provide the exact URL translation soon.
+We will provide the exact URL translation as part of each platform module (Magento1, Magento2, …) in future versions.

 </blockquote>